Age-Related Macular Degeneration (AMD)

 - Amsler Grid – An Amsler grid is used by a patient at home, and allows you to self-examine your vision to notice the sudden appearance of any blurry or blank spots in your field of vision.
 Any changes of vision can be reported immediately to your eye doctor.
 This should not replace your regular yearly eye exam.

 Visiting your eye doctor regularly and having a comprehensive eye examination can help detect AMD in its early stages, when treatment is most effective.
 While there is currently no cure for AMD, treatment may slow the disease and keep you from having severe vision loss and may even be able to restore some loss of sight.
-Contact to find the best treatment plan and to discuss ways to manage your AMD.Our practice serves patients from Westfield, Piscataway, Metuchen, and Springfield Township, New Jersey and surrounding communities.
+Contact Dr. Kress to find the best treatment plan and to discuss ways to manage your AMD.Our practice serves patients from Westfield, Piscataway, Metuchen, and Springfield Township, New Jersey and surrounding communities.